markus-zzz/zzzconsulting-website/_posts/2018-07-18-i2c-controller-part-2.markdown

 ## Wrap up
 That concludes todays post.
-As always the interesting details are in the code so be sure to look at it.
+As always the interesting details are in the code so be sure to check it out.

 Did you like this post?
 Questions or feedback - leave a comment below!